PRJ2: Database Guide

 Using pgAdmin

-pgAdmin lets you browse your database in a web browser.
+pgAdmin lets you browse your deployed database in a web browser — useful for checking tables, viewing data, and debugging.

 FAQ